-Theatre 205 3 Cr.
-Scene Study (2 Lec., 3 Lab.)
-(Theatre)
+Theatre 205

+Scene Study I

+Calc., 3 Lab.)

 Prerequisites: Theatre 106, 107.

-Continuation of Acting II with emphasis on developing character through detailed study of the playscript.
-Students will deal with the stylistic problems presented by the staging of period plays and the development of early realism.
+Continuation of Acting II with emphasis on developing dramatic action through detailed study of the playscript.
+Students will deal with the stylistic problems presented by the staging of period plays and the development of realism.
+Conference and scheduled rehearsals in preparation for scene work.

-Theatre 207
+Theatre 207 3 Cr.
 Scene Study II (2 Lec., 3 Lab.)
 Prerequisite: Theatre 205.
 Continuation and intensification of Theatre 205 with concentration upon individual needs of the performer.
 Conference and scheduled rehearsals in preparation for scene work.